Photographing

 while.
 Once they perceive that you are not a threat you

 may be able to get closer.
-Sometimes they will be curious and
+Sometimes they will be

-as when this tanager came in to look at me.
+opportunities, as when this tanager came in to look at me.

 Type or Style